|

 for the

-relatively small and picky repair work I’d be attempting.
+relatively small and picky repair work I was preparing to attempt.
 How to access

-mortar in small quantities was an initial obstacle to getting started.
+mortar in small quantities was an initial obstacle to my getting started.

 |